nataliedef/rnaseq/README.md

 # rnaseq
-Processing pipelines and analysis frameworks for bulk-RNAseq data
+Lab processing pipelines and analysis frameworks for bulk-RNAseq data